 Your drinking water comes from the Potomac River and Goose Creek.
-The Potomac River is augmented by reservoirs in Maryland, Virginia, and West Virginia through a shared supply agreement with neighboring water providers.
+The Potomac River is augmented by reservoirs in Maryland, Virginia, and West Virginia through a shared supply agreement with neighborin g water providers.
 Goose Creek receives water from Beaverdam Reservoir and Goose Creek Reservoir.
 Beaverdam Reservoir fills Goose Creek Reservoir when water levels get low and vice versa.
-Your drinking water from the Potomac River was fully treated by our wholesaler, Fairfax Water, and your drinking water from Goose Creek was fully treated by Loudoun Water.
+Your drinking water from the Potomac River was fully treated by Loudoun Water and by our wholesaler, Fairfax Water.
+Drinking water from Goose Creek was fully treated by Loudoun Water.